planetarypy/pvl/docs/encoding.rst

     ...
  KeyError: 'Format'

-Since the default for pvl.dump() and pvl.dumps() is to write out PDS3-Standards-compliant PVL, the parameter values (but not the aggregation block names) are uppercased::
+This is because the default for :func:`pvl.dump` and :func:`pvl.dumps` is to write out PDS3-Standards-compliant PVL, in which the parameter values (but not the aggregation block names) are uppercased::

  >>> print(new_label['IsisCube']['Core'].keys())